 - We provide knowledgeable and experienced legal advice concerning the estate planning documents that are best suited to carry out your plan as well as likely financial, tax, and legal consequences of your plan.

-WHY YOU NEED AN ESTATE PLAN
+WHY YOU NEED AN ESTATE PLANNING ATTORNEY

 If you die in Utah without a will (called dying intestate), the State of Utah nevertheless requires that your property and affairs be handled in some fashion.
 If your final wishes are not contained in a legally-enforceable estate planning document, the court can take certain actions you may not like, including: